MicroEJ/docs/DeviceDeveloperGuide/jpfdesign/concepts/concepts.rst

 Modules
 -------

-The primary mechanism for augmenting the capabilities of a `MicroEJ Platform <#concepts-jpf>`__ is to add modules to it.
+The primary mechanism for augmenting the capabilities of a :ref:`concepts-jpf` is to add modules to it.

 A MicroEJ module is a group of related files (Foundation Libraries, scripts, link files, C libraries, simulator, tools, etc.) that together